 Having a blog on your business website is incredibly important.
-We take a quick look here at the reasons why and what to do to get the most from your blogging efforts.
+We take a quick look here at the reasons why and some blog writing tips to get the most from your blogging efforts.

 Reasons why you should have a blog

 A website with products and services won’t change much if you have a fairly static set of offerings.
 By adding a blog to your business website you will be regularly introducing new content.
 This has a number of advantages such as:

 - Reasons to visit and revisit: Blogs give users a reason to visit your website on a regular basis.
 Whether you have news, product announcements or the latest updates from your company, having a blog is another channel and cause for visitors to return if you keep up the quality and the cadence.